raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/cleanup.md

 ### Deleting the Cloud​Formation stack

 Finally, delete the CloudFormation stack itself.
+This will delete the Cloud9 environment along with the initial VPC and subnets created.

 **To delete the CloudFormation stack**